JehanAB/JehanAB/README.md

-# Hi, I'm Jehan AlBuainain 👋
+# Hi, I'm Jehan 👋

-### Front-End Web Developer | Media Developer | IT Specialist
+### Front-End Web Developer

 ---

 ### 💻 About Me

-I'm Jehan, a creative and detail-oriented Front-End Web Developer with 4 years of experience in developing visually appealing and user-friendly websites.
-I specialize in HTML5, CSS3, JavaScript, and modern front-end frameworks.
-I am passionate about problem-solving and delivering high-quality user experiences.
+Hi!
+I'm Jehan 👋, a Front-End Web Developer.
+I turn coffee ☕ and code 💻 into responsive, user-friendly, and visually appealing websites using HTML, CSS, JavaScript, React, and Angular.

+I love solving tricky problems with simple solutions and experimenting with new technologies.
+Always learning, always coding, and occasionally making my code (and myself) a little fun 😄.
 ---

 ### 🔭 I’m currently working on